golemfactory/concent-deployment/README.md

 ```

 #### Building the machine
-`concent-vm/Vagrantfile` creates performs basic setup but does not install Concent or Golem.
+`concent-vm/Vagrantfile` performs basic setup but does not install Concent or Golem.
 It installs system packages and starts services that may be needed by either.

 This step needs access to `concent-deployment` sources.